openwisp/ansible-openwisp2-imagegenerator/README.md

 First of all you need to understand two key concepts:

-* for **"production server"** we mean a server (**not a laptop or a desktop computer!**) with public ipv4 / ipv6 which is used to compile the images
+* for **"compilation server"** we mean a server which is used to compile the images
-* for **"local machine"** we mean the host from which you launch ansible, eg: your own laptop
+* for **"local machine"** we mean the host from which you launch ansible, eg: your own laptop or CI server

-Ansible is a configuration management tool that works by entering production servers via SSH, **so you need to install it and configure it on the machine where you launch the deployment** and this machine must be able to SSH into the production server.
+Ansible is a configuration management/automation tool that works by entering the compilation server via SSH and executing a series of commands.

 ### 1. Install ansible

-Install ansible **on your local machine** (not the production server!) if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:
+Install ansible **on your local machine** if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:

     sudo pip install ansible